 Give everyone who wants to play a piece of construction paper.
 Each player makes his own paper sailboat from the construction paper.
 Fill a plastic kiddie pool with water where the participants can race their boats.
 Play several games if you have a small pool and lots of players.
 Each person places her boat in the water and does what she can, such as blowing on her boat or making waves in the water, without touching the boat.
 Whoever reaches the end of the pool or the finish line first wins the game.

 Kids may not exactly set sail to anywhere during a nautical-themed party but they can play various nautical-themed games.
-Kids will definitely be entertained and challenged when they play these games - some of which are simply variations of games that they already know how to play.
+Kids will definitely be entertained and challenged when they play these games -- some of which are simply variations of games that they already know.
 Party guests can compete with one another playing exciting nautical-themed games.

 Find a toy treasure chest or make your own and fill it with different kinds of nautical items.
-Some of the things that you can put in the treasure chest are a toy anchor, nautical flags, toy sailboat, a bag of sand, a rope, a telescope and shells.
+Some of the things that you can put in the treasure chest are a toy anchor, nautical flags, a toy sailboat, a bag of sand, a rope, a telescope and shells.
 Have everyone look into the treasure chest for a few seconds.
-Give each of the players a piece of paper and give them a minute or two to list down as many items as they can remember seeing inside the treasure chest.
-Whoever lists the most number of items correctly wins.
+Give each player a piece of paper.
+Have the players take a minute or two to list as many items as they can remember seeing inside the treasure chest.
+Whoever lists the greatest number of items correctly wins.

 Pin the Sail on the Boat

 Pin the sail on the boat is, of course, a variation of pin the tail on the donkey.
 Draw a boat on a large piece of paper and tape it to a wall.
 Give each player a sail cut out from a piece of paper.
 Place tape at the back of each sail.
 Players line up and take turns trying to pin the sail on the boat while blindfolded.
 The player who pins the sail with the best possible positioning on the boat wins.